stevna/BINF4241-group11/README.md

   - Move: e.g. a3 means to move a pawn to position A3
   - Capture: e.g. axb means to capture a piece located in column b with a pawn in located in column a
 - Other Piece
-  - Move: e.g. Ta3 means to move a specifif tower to postion A3
+  - Move: e.g. Ta3 means to move a specific tower to postion A3
           (in case two identical pieces can reach the same position you can use Ta1a3 to move the tower located on position A1 to position A3)
   - Capture: e.g. Txa5 means to capture an enemy piece located on position A5 (in case two identical pieces can reach the same position you can use Ta1a5 to capture with the tower located on position A1 a piece located on position A5)